Lovely Summer Chan: 2016-present: Major label debut

 On August 2, 2017, Lovely Summer Chan released her first extended play, Ningen no Tochi.
 The extended play is named after the Japanese translated title of the 1939 novel Wind, Sand and Stars.
-"Fly Fly Fly", the lead track, was inspired by a skydiving trip Lovely Summer Chan took during while trying to think of ideas for her next song.
+"Fly Fly Fly", the lead track, was inspired by a skydiving trip Lovely Summer Chan took while trying to think of ideas for her next song.

-Lovely Summer Chan was featured on a remix of "Chururira Summer Fish" by The Peggies, which appeared in their extended play Natsumeki Summer E.P. and was released digitally on July 5, 2018.
+Lovely Summer Chan was featured on a remix of "Chururira Summer Fish" by the Peggies, which appeared in their extended play Natsumeki Summer E.P. and was released digitally on July 5, 2018.
 She appeared as a featured artist on Makura Izumi's song "Inochi", which was released digitally on November 7, 2018.
 On April 22, 2019, Lovely Summer Chan released "Millennium" and "Ima wa Shōnen no Mama no Kimi" as a double A-side digital single, with "Millennium" featured in a commercial for Fujitsu's Lifebook laptop product line.
 Later in the year, Lovely Summer Chan re-released "Universe Nekoko and Lovely Summer Chan" on vinyl on October 23, 2019.
 In December 2019, she released "LSC2000" and "Santa Claus ni Onegai" as a double A-side single at one of her live events.

 On September 15, 2020, Lovely Summer Chan released her third studio album, The Third Summer of Love, as a digital download, CD, and vinyl.
 The album was nominated for a Music Award at the 4th Apple Vinegar Music Award in 2021.
 On December 11, 2020, "LSC2000" and "Santa Claus ni Onegai" were re-released on vinyl.